Excel? Really? Let's Use #Lowcode to Solve Data Integration Challenges

 then you need look no further than Oracle Application Express.

 Excel replacement is one of the most effective use cases for Oracle APEX - new Cloud environments can be deployed in rapid timescales, and offer highly scaleable, fully secured data collaboration platforms.
-Data can be shared across multiple authorised users, without any limitations on data volumes that may impact on downstream reporting.
+Data can be shared across multiple authorized users, without any limitations on data volumes that may impact on downstream reporting.

 No doubt the reality of this particular use case is more complex than it would first appear, but it does represent the importance of choosing the right tools for the right job.
 The challenges of time and the need for agility can often lead to projects making bad decisions – but in our experience, using Oracle APEX as a platform for this type of requirement is never a bad decision.